Why Do I Keep Getting a Charley Horse?

 • Cold therapy: If the muscle cramp persists or is accompanied by swelling, applying ice packs to the affected area can reduce inflammation and relieve pain.

-• Hydration and electrolyte replenishment: Drinking water and consuming electrolyte-rich foods or drinks can help restore balance and relieve the muscle spasm.
+• Hydration and electrolyte replenishment: Drinking water and consuming electrolyte-rich foods or drinks can help restore balance and relieve muscle spasm.

 In some cases, persistent or recurring muscle cramps could indicate an underlying health condition.
 It may be necessary to conduct blood tests to identify any deficiencies or imbalances contributing to the cramps.

-When to Seek Medical Help
+When to Seek Medical Help for a Charley Horse

 While most charley horses resolve on their own, you should seek medical help if: